km3337/km3337.github.io/xp-portfolio/README.md

 I'm experimenting with using tailwind

 ## TODO:
-- add stateManagement/complicated hover state to Tile component.
+- add complicated hover state to Tile component.
 - add logic to modify grid size on mobile.
 - create "ParallaxText" Headers to use to decorate sections
 - Make homepage mobile friendly